bdleitner/illegal_char_demo/README.md

 #### Running from Goland

+Previously, the test result reporting was incorrect:

 * [Without Failing Test](screenshots/run-ij-passing.png) - the tests pass, but on the left side, the message "No tests were found" appears, even with "show passing" selected.
 * [With Failing Test](screenshots/run-ij-failing.png) - the tests fail as expected, but on the left side, only the failing test shows up, even with "show passing" selected.

+But this appears to have been resolved.

 #### Debugging from Goland
 * [Debugging](screenshots/debug-ij.png) - the tests don't even run, as an illegal character